dennisss/dacha/doc/pcb/sainsmart_3018.md

 - Install the engraving bit:
   - Raise the Z until the bit can be inserted.
   - Insert the bit and tighten with a wrench.
+  - WARNING: You must leave at least 2mm of room for the bit to be able to travel downward from its Z0 position without colliding with the bottom endstop.
 - Move up in Z slightly so that the bit is not touching the PCB
 - Hit "Zero X/Y"
   - Note: Make sure that the bit doesn't hit any mounting clamps.